martenframework/marten/docs/docs/development/reference/settings.md

 Default: `true`

 A boolean indicating if the CSRF protection is enabled globally.
-When set to `true`, views will automatically perform a CSRF check in order to protect unsafe requests (ie. requests whose methods are not `GET`, `HEAD`, `OPTIONS`, or `TRACE`).
-Regardless of the value of this setting, it is always possible to explicitly enable or disable CSRF protection on a per-view basis.
+When set to `true`, handlers will automatically perform a CSRF check in order to protect unsafe requests (ie. requests whose methods are not `GET`, `HEAD`, `OPTIONS`, or `TRACE`).
+Regardless of the value of this setting, it is always possible to explicitly enable or disable CSRF protection on a per-handler basis.
 See [Cross-Site Request Forgery protection](../../security/csrf) for more details.

 ### `trusted_origins`